foldda/charian/README.md

 # Freightman

-Freightman a object-serialization[^1] API for building supper lightweight application-level data transport systems.
-Freightman is used for -
+Freightman a object-serialization[^1] API for building supper lightweight application-level data transport systems, which are applicable for -

 [^1]: object-serialization is a technology for converting a programming object to a serial of bytes (or chars), so the programming object can be transported to and re-constructed in another program.